-State social security benefit (social assistance): Age 67 (men and women) with less than 10 years of coverage or with no previous coverage.
+State social security benefit (social assistance): Age 67 with less than 10 years of coverage or with no previous coverage.

-Disability pension (social insurance): The insured must be assessed with a disability and have at least 3 years of coverage.
+Disability pension (social insurance): The insured must be assessed with a disability and have at least three years of coverage.
 There are three groups of assessed disability: Group I (severe disability requiring constant attendance); Group II (severe disability but not in need of constant attendance); and Group III (disability).